tueimage/essential-skills/server-accounts.md

 ssh -X amalia@saruman.bmt.tue.nl
 ```

 This will let the user `amalia` login to the server at the address `saruman.bmt.tue.nl` using the secure shell.
 Of course, you will have to replace this with your name and the correct address for the server you want to use.
-The `-X` is there to make sure you can view plots and figures on the server later (see `Running Python on the server`).
+The `-X` is there to make sure you can view plots and figures on the server later (see [Running Python on the server](linux-essentials#running-programs-and-scripts)).
+Now you need to type the password the administrator gave you.
+There will be no real indication that you are actually typing anything, but that is normal.
+Once you have typed the full password, press enter.

+---
+The first time you log-in the system might ask you to replace the password by a new one.
+You will need to type the password twice.
+---

 You will now see some text that indicates your login was succesful.
 It will also display which machine you are connected to and which operating system it uses.
 Depending on the operating system, there may be a more text that you can ignore for now.

 Below all that text is a new prompt.
 By default, it will look something like this: